 If you notice one or more of the signs of a gas leak inside of your home, it’s time to take action.
 As soon as you suspect a gas leak is in your home, stop what you’re doing, grab everyone inside of your home and go outside immediately.
 Once at a safe distance away from the house, call your gas company or an HVAC company in your area to come as soon as possible to inspect for leaks.

 It’s better to be safe than sorry!
 Asphyxia, the potentially fatal condition that affects you when your body is deprived of oxygen, is not something you want to take lightly.
 If you are noticing any gas leak smells or any signs of a gas line leak, call the professionals immediately.
-The professionals at Norman Heating and Air are dedicated to making sure your home is a safe place to be.
-For assistance with any HVAC or plumbing needs, contact Norman Heating and Air.
+The professionals at Norman Air are dedicated to making sure your home is a safe place to be.
+For assistance with any HVAC or plumbing needs, contact Norman Air.